Oportunitas/ef234301_webpro_quiz1/README.md

 Aside from that, I also use several CSS properties that may seem uncommon, such as `box-shadow` to create the outer glow of some the elements, `transition` to create a smooth animation for some divs, and `@media` to change the layout of some elements entirely when given a condition.

 ### JavaScript
+The algorithm for `dynamic pixel` is built in JavaScript.
+It can be accessed in `dynamic-pixel.js`.
+It considers the size of the screen, as well as their aspect ratio, to create the best pixel size for each type of display

 This website uses JavaScript to display the network background on every page, by using VincentGarreau's `particle.js` package.
 ## Packages
 This website uses `particles.js` to display the network background present on all of the pages.